Island-wide Blackout Hits Puerto Rico On New Years Eve - UrduPoint

 Buildings stood in the dark early Tuesday while traffic intersections were without stop lights, with only the headlights of vehicles lighting up the streets.

-In a social media post, Pierluisi said officials were in communication with Luma and others on the blackout.
+Pierluisi said in a social media post that officials were in communication with Luma and others about the blackout.

-"We are demanding answers," he said, adding that the public should be informed of the measures being taken to restore service throughout the island.
+"We are demanding answers," he said, adding that the public should be informed of the measures being taken to restore service.

 Luma said it would provide regular updates on social media.